Annie Bindon Carter: Painted Fabrics

 By the early 1930s, Painted Fabrics Limited employed 36 ex-servicemen and also supported their immediate families.
 The administration of Painted Fabrics took up most of her time.
 Despite national press coverage, exhibitions and displays across the country, sales fluctuated and the company faced continual financial hardship.
 The company effectively ceased in 1939, when the companies site at Norton was requisitioned by the War Office.
 Painted Fabrics was re-established after World War Two finished, though not to the same extent as its earlier incarnation.
-Driven by Annie's self-belief it continued through until it was officially closed in 1959.
+It continued through until it was officially closed in 1959.

 Later years

 She was awarded an honorary M.A. by the University of Sheffield in 1959.
 After a visit to the newly built main university library in 1961 (renamed Western Bank Library), she presented the librarian with a cheque for £1,000.
 These funds were used to purchase ‘outstanding examples of modern book production by private presses’.

 Annie died in 1969.
 A blue plaque was unveiled in 2000, at the former site of Painted Fabrics, the plaque described Annie Bindon Carter as a ‘humanitarian’.
 An exhibition featuring work produced by Painted Fabrics entitled ‘Business and Benefaction: the colourful life of Sheffield artist Annie Bindon Carter’, was held at Weston Bank Library, The University of Sheffield in 2016.